fmazzant/Localization/README.md

 ![alt Localization Manager Diagram](art/diagram.png)

-Actually there are two extenetion of library: Wpf Window and Xamarin App.
+Actually there are two extenesion of library: Wpf Window and Xamarin App.
 The library can be used without extentions but using the Localization Manager Instance directly.